Skip to main content

 Creating a Template

-Go to TCB platform/MySQL database/data model, select the corresponding data model, click the 'SQL Template Management' tab, and then click the 'New' button.
+Go to TCB platform/MySQL database/data model, select the corresponding data model, and click the 'SQL Template Management' tab.

 Calling an SQL Template